 ** Important!!!
 The boots that you bring are probably the most important piece of equipment.
 Make sure you have at least one good pair of insulated waterproof boots although two are preferred, so they have a day to dry if needed.
 If you are wearing pack boots, two pairs of liners are nice, so you can dry one pair while wearing the other the next day.
 We have found that Hoffmann, Schnee’s, and Kennetrek make boots most suitable for our weather and conditions.
 I personally wear Kennetrek Mountain Extremes with 400 grams of insulation.

-A deposit of $500 will book the particular hunt you want until January of the year the trip is to be conducted.
-At that time the remainder of the 50% deposit is required.
-The balance is due 60 days before arrival.
+A deposit of $1,000 will book the particular hunt you want until May 1st of the year the trip is to be conducted.
+At that time 50% of the hunt cost is required.
+The balance remaining balance is due September 1st of your hunt year.

 Deposits are nonrefundable unless clients are unsuccessful in drawing a license due to no fault of their own.
 This space is held, and this means turning others away.
 Deposits are transferable if you have someone else to take your place.
 In the event of forest fires, USFS closures, or other natural disasters, deposits may be held for a future reservation within 2 years.